|

 target atoms as "atoms").
 This calculation is made very

-efficient by the use of statistical algorithms which allow the ion to make
+efficient by the use of statistical algorithms that allow the ion to make

-jumps between calculated collisions and then averaging the collision results
+jumps between calculated collisions and then average the collision results

 over the intervening gap.
 During the collisions, the ion and atom have a